 The key to a successful career isn’t staying on the same track, but rather making good transitions from one industry to the next.
 If you’re interested in getting out of your current profession and trying something new, you have a lot of variables to consider: your personal satisfaction, your income needs, your job stability and your opportunity for advancement.
 For many professionals, the health field might be able to offer some attractive working conditions for professionals coming from several different walks of life.

 If you’re looking for a recession-proof profession, it’s hard to beat health care.
 Although it sounds morbid, illness and injury are only on the rise as the age of the general population increases.

 Business in health care tends to remain pretty constant, and with populations increasing, the number of positions will also increase across the board.
-So whether you want to become a doctor, a nurse, a medical technician or another medical professional, you can bank on pretty solid job security for the foreseeable future.
+There is also a lot of variety as far as job options go, as can be seen in this article on types of nurse careers.
+However, whether you want to become a nurse, doctor, a medical technician or another medical professional, you can bank on pretty solid job security for the foreseeable future.

 Choose-your-own adventure in education

 One of the challenges of changing careers is facing the educational requirements.
 If you’re an older person in particular, a long trek back through training programs, college and graduate school might be a turn-off.
 The same goes for anyone who simply doesn’t want to spend a big chunk of their time back in school.